top of page

 Photo by Karli Cadel

-Alison Pogorelc received a Bachelor of Fine Arts in Theater, with a concentration in directing, as well as a minor in Literary Studies from The New School of Drama in New York City.
+Alison holds a Bachelor of Fine Arts in Theater with a concentration in directing and a minor in Literary Studies from The New School of Drama in New York City.
+She also earned an Artist Diploma in Operatic Stage Direction from the University of Cincinnati College-Conservatory of Music, where she studied under Robin Guarino and Greg Eldridge.

 195.JPG